slavielle/shore/README.md

 ## What is it ?

-Shore is a single container runtime environment for web development builds on top of Docker.
+Shore is a runtime environment for web development builds on top of Docker.
 Read more about it in the [wiki pages](https://github.com/slavielle/shore/wiki).

 ## Systems (Host and container)
 * As Host: